druglogics/gitsbe/README.md

 mvn compile -P runExampleAGS
 ```

-- Note that its best that all input files are on the same directory like in the example above.
-The output files when using the the `gitsbe.Launcher` will be inside a generated directory where the network file is located.
+- Note that its best that all input files are on the same directory like in the
+example above.
+The output directory with all the generated result files when
+using the the `gitsbe.Launcher` will be next to where the network file is.